the23rdtoaster/whoami/README.md

 <img align="right" src="Hmm cat.jpg" width="320" height="320"/>

 I'm **Tejeshwar M**
 As a student, I try and get my fingers dirty in everything that interests me.
-My pasion's narrowed in on understanding and building Ai Systems that make an impact.
+My passion's narrowed in on understanding and building Ai Systems that make an impact.

 ### Connect with Me